TheShooter89/cluexis/README.md

     "Freedom doesn't come cheap"

-`cluexis` stands with people of Ukraine in their fight against the brutal russian aggression and long gone occupation of their homeland
+`cluexis` stands with people of Ukraine in their fight against the brutal russian aggression and unrightful occupation of their homeland

 `cluexis` stands with people of Ukraine in their fight for **Freedom**, for **Peace**, for **Self-Determination**, for **Happiness**